1. Purpose of policy

 (b) as part of a comprehensive program of audit activities across entities at a state level, the Queensland Audit Office also runs a program of performance audits.
 The University is a willing participant in such audits.

-9.4 It is the responsibility of External Audit to audit the annual financial statements and prepare an auditor’s report in accordance with legislative requirements, prescribed accounting standards and government guidelines.
-The Auditor-General presents his annual report, audit certification and management letter to both the University and in his annual report to state parliament.
+5.4.4 It is the responsibility of External Audit to audit the annual financial statements and prepare an auditor’s report in accordance with legislative requirements, prescribed accounting standards and government guidelines.
+The Auditor-General presents its annual report, audit certification and management letter to both the University and in its annual report to state parliament.

-9.5 External Audit representatives are invited to be in attendance at each ARMC meeting.
+5.4.5 External Audit representatives are invited to attend each ARMC meeting.

-This Policy and the attached Internal Audit Charter will be reviewed by ARMC annually.
-All amendments to the Policy and Charter require ARMC’s endorsement, prior to submission to Council for discussion and approval.
+This policy and the attached Internal Audit Charter will be reviewed by the ARMC annually.
+All amendments to the policy and Charter require ARMC’s endorsement, prior to submission to Council for discussion and approval.

 Appendix A - Internal Audit Charter